knpuniversity/symfony2-rest/knpu/episode1/post-to-create.md

 ```

 Hey, it's Code Battles!
 This is the same awesome project we built in Silex
 for the other REST series.
-It already has a slick web interface - ao we're
+It already has a slick web interface - so we're
 going to build the API.
 To make sure we can login, let's create the database
 and load the fixtures: